juliariec/juliariec.com/src/pages/about.md

 ## What I'm doing now

-After graduating from McMaster in April 2019, I spent some time learning French in Quebec through the [Explore program](https://www.canada.ca/en/canadian-heritage/services/funding/explore.html) and travelling through northern Europe before returning to Toronto and starting work as a full stack software developer at my current company.
+After graduating from McMaster in April 2019, I spent some time learning French in Quebec through the [Explore program](https://www.canada.ca/en/canadian-heritage/services/funding/explore.html) and travelling through northern Europe before returning to Toronto and starting work as a full stack software developer.

 ## Where I want to go